Shirley Parish Church

 St James' by the Park (sometimes known as Shirley Parish Church) is an Anglican parish church which meets in Shirley, Southampton.
-The church owns two buildings, St James' and St John's churches.
-St James' is a Grade II listed building.
+Following the closure of St John's Church, the parish has one church building, the grade II listed St James'.

 History

 The Domesday Book records a church being present at Shirley in 1085, but on 1 May 1574 the parish of Shirley was amalgamated with that of Millbrook as the small Shirley congregation could not afford the upkeep of the Shirley church building.
 The Shirley church was demolished in 1609, with stones from the old building used to enlarge St Nicholas' Church building in Millbrook.

 By 1836, the population of the combined parish had reached 2,375 inhabitants, and the old Millbrook parish church was too small.
 Land was donated for a new church building in Shirley by Nathaniel Newman Jefferys, and Church Building Society combined with private funding to pay for the structure itself.
 The new church, dedicated to St. James, was designed by local architect William Hinves and consecrated on 20 August 1836 by the Bishop of Winchester with a large crowd present despite "unfavourable weather", according to the Hampshire Advertiser newspaper.
 The newspaper went on to give this description of the new building:

 It contains six hundred sittings.
 At the back of the altar is a gothic screen, divided into three components, the outer entablatures contain the Commandments, the Lord's Prayer and the Belief, the centre entablature the crucifixion by Shayer, a first rate painting, the head of life itself and the expression of subdued anguish is beautifully conceived and awakes the feeling of an intense degree of interest.
 It is one of the happiest of his late products.

 The building was also described in 1848 as "a handsome structure in the later English style, with a square embattled tower".